1997–98 Charlton Athletic F.C. season

 During the 1997–98 English football season, Charlton Athletic F.C. competed in the Football League First Division.
+The club also competed in the FA Cup, and the League Cup.

 Season summary

 The 1997–98 season was Charlton's best campaign for years.
 They reached the Division One play-off final and battled against Sunderland in a thrilling game which ended with a 4–4 draw after extra time.
 Charlton won 7–6 on penalties, with the match described as "arguably the most dramatic game of football in Wembley's history".
-With five minutes of normal time remaining, Charlton were losing 3-2 before Richard Rufus scored his first ever senior goal from a corner, forcing the game into extra-time.
+With five minutes of normal time remaining, Charlton were losing 3–2 before Richard Rufus scored his first ever senior goal from a corner, forcing the game into extra-time.
 After the resulting 4–4 draw, the Addicks went on to win the game 7–6 on penalties, thus gaining promotion into the Premier League.